thegriglat/GHC/Readme.md

 ### Data.py

 The *Data.py* module provides basic data structure and functions for all scripts.
-Other modules such as *Pedestal.py*, *TestPulse.py* and *Laser.py* import *Data.py* module and override some functions that are specific to pedestal/test pulse/laser runs (for example, import from data base).
-Also it renders TH1F and TH2F ROOT histograms to files.

 ### log.py ###